vanningo/wit-cc-team7/README.md

 8. Create sort-key in DynamoDB and add a new field to the table called "Status" and set it to "OK" for every Mysfit

 **Please refer to the databasesorttest.py file to see the sorting work.**
+1. Create a sort-key named 'Status-Likes-index' with a new field 'Status' and sort field 'Likes'
+2. Set every mysfit Status field to 'OK'

 # Demo video

 https://youtu.be/7IpDgrpacYE